Nyco/OpenTeamChat/README.md

 ## For whom?

-Teams of contributirs to open source, free, libre software
+Teams of contributors to open source, free, libre software

 ## Why?

-XMPP/Jabber but really modern, contemporary, up-to-date
+XMPP/Jabber feels old and outdated, but we want to buid really modern, contemporary, up-to-date, and feasible+desirable+viable+responsible

-Rival Slack dominence, with true experience, and ease-of-use
+Try to rival Slack dominence in some ways, with true experience, and ease-of-use

 ## Modern